In Honor of Tyler Hanf

 In the span of two months, it was amazing how many times medical professionals said to us “I’ve never seen anything like this before.”
 We were even told not to worry by doctors at a large university medical center, that all of Tyler’s blood tests came back normal so it couldn’t be anything serious.
 I believed it.

 As I’m sure you’ve guessed, Tyler was ultimately diagnosed with FOP at age 12.
 He cannot turn his head to either side, he can barely raise his arms out in front of him or to the side and he struggles to bend over.
 Tyler has always had this incredible resilience that has surprised and amazed me, and now is no different.
 He is still goofy, kind, gentle and inquisitive, and everyone who meets him adores him.
+His interests are building Legos with his mom, playing Fortnite, and swimming.
 I have no doubt that he will do great things for FOP awareness as he makes his story known.

 What is FOP?